Stories of Arda Home Page

 “Does your wound still give you pain, Lord Faramir?” he asked as we sat down.

 “They are still asleep, but it is a healing sleep.
-I hope they will wake up in few more days.”
+I hope they will wake in a few more days.”

 “And what about you, my lord?
 You appear unscathed, but surely you suffered some wounds?”